Hey Tim, you talk about libertarian free will all the time. Can you please explain and define exactly what you mean by this term? Thanks.

-With this in mind, libertarianism can be defined as the conjunction of a rejection of compatibilism along with the claim that humans (at least occasionally) possess free will.
-So, when I refer to libertarian free will, I simply mean what most people probably think of when they use the term free will.
+With this in mind, libertarianism (or libertarian free will) can be most simply defined as the conjunction of a rejection of compatibilism along with the claim that humans (at least occasionally) possess free will.
+I typically like to argue for a stronger model of libertarian freedom that not all libertarians (including some of my colleagues) affirm.
+That is to say, when I refer to libertarian free will, I simply mean what most people probably think of when they use the term “free will.”
 Simply put, libertarian freedom is at least the ability to genuinely choose between options in accord with one’s nature.

 Now, even if libertarian free will (LFW) does not exist, I think everyone agrees that it at least seems like we have LFW.
 Even if the objective truth of the matter is that LFW is just an illusion, it certainly seems, for example, as if we freely choose Coke over Pepsi (or vice versa) at the grocery store.
 And if you chose Coke, it at least seems as if nothing was stopping you from choosing Pepsi.
 However, if this sort of free will does not exist, then our choices, decisions, and beliefs are all chosen for us by external causes (God or the laws of nature).
 That is to say, if LFW does not exist at all, then none of our beliefs or behaviors are up to us.